 The thyroid dysfunction must be investigated, monitored and appropriately treated by an endocrinologist.The eye disease may or may not settle after the thyroid function is normalized.
 Many patients have to undergo special imaging tests – usually an MRI scan of the eye sockets to fully assess the eye disease.
 It is also very important to stop smoking.
 Taking Selenium supplements for 6 months have been shown to be of benefit for some patients with mild disease.
 If there is any sight-threatening problems or disabling double vision this needs to be treated rapidly to prevent permanent visual problems.
 This usually involves giving some form of systemic steroid treatment, and sometimes followed by other treatment to settle down the inflammation.

 There are a variety of treatments which can be undertaken by an eyelid specialist, both to treat the dry eye problems and to treat the cosmetic deformity caused by thyroid disease.

-This may include orbital decompression surgery to reposition the protruded eyeballs back into the eye sockets, eye muscle (strabismus) surgery to correct double vision and eyelid surgery for treating the raised eyelids and the swelling.
+This may include steroid injections, systemic steroids, orbital decompression surgery to stop visual loss and to reposition the protruded eyeballs back into the eye sockets, eye muscle (strabismus) surgery to correct double vision and eyelid surgery for treating the raised eyelids and the swelling.

-Note: All treatment is preceded by a consultation and examination to establish the correct diagnosis.
+All treatment is preceded by a detailed consultation and examination to establish the correct diagnosis.